-Authorization for payment for services provided by a Non-Participating Provider may be given only when the service is deemed medically necessary and is not available from a Participating Provider, or for continuity of care as appropriate.
-The Participating Provider referring the member to a Non-Participating Provider must request prior authorization.
+Authorization for payment for services provided by a non-participating provider may be given only when the service is deemed medically necessary and is not available from a Participating Provider, or for continuity of care as appropriate.
+The Participating Provider referring the member to a non-participating provider must request prior authorization.
 The following information must be submitted:

-Member's name, date of birth, and identification number Proposed tests, treatment and care to be rendered by the Non-Participating Provider Referring Participating Provider name and phone number.
-Member's medical and treatment history Type of care being requested Current medications Non-Participating Provider's name and phone number Diagnostic test and lab results to date A Rationale for proposing the use of a Non- Participating Provider Diagnosis including co-morbidities Number of visits requested and frequency of visits
+- Member's name, date of birth, and identification number - Referring Participating Provider name and phone number - Type of care being requested non-participating provider's name and phone number - A rationale for proposing the use of a nonparticipating provider